-Once students have been admitted to the College of Liberal Arts at the University of Minnesota or another degree-seeking college, they may pursue admission to the journalism major.
-This page is designed to help you understand the process for submitting an Application for Major Status.
+Once students have been admitted to the College of Liberal Arts, or another degree-seeking college at the University of Minnesota, they may pursue admission to the journalism major.

-Students who plan to submit an Application for Major Status must attend a required Premajor Information Session or watch the online version (be sure to turn the volume up).
+Students who plan to submit an Application for Major Status must attend a required Premajor Information Session or complete the online information session via Moodle.
 SJMC advising staff will give you information about the major, the three program tracks and the application process itself.

-NOTE: These meetings are for current University of Minnesota students only.
+NOTE: These sessions are for current University of Minnesota students only.
 Prospective students should contact the University of Minnesota Office of Admissions at 612-625-2008.

 Students are eligible to apply for major status, once they have:

 Applications are accepted twice each academic year, at the start of fall and spring semesters.
 You should turn in all materials to 110 Murphy Hall during standard business hours.